JorgeDFR/iilabs3d-toolkit/python/README.md

 ## References

-If you use _iilabs3d-toolkit_ in a work that leads to a scientific publication, we would appreciate it if you would kindly cite the ILLABS 3D dataset in your manuscript:
+If you use _iilabs3d-toolkit_ in a work that leads to a scientific publication, we would appreciate it if you would kindly cite the IILABS 3D dataset in your manuscript:

 J.D.
 Ribeiro, R.B.
 Sousa, J.G.
 Martins, A.S.
 Aguiar, F.N.
 Santos and H.M.
 Sobreira, "IILABS 3D: iilab Indoor LiDAR-based SLAM Dataset" [Dataset], INESC TEC, 2025, DOI: https://doi.org/10.25747/VHNJ-WM80.